On the scanning map and the space of smooth projective hypersurfaces

 where $\Delta$ is the diagonal and $\otimes$ classifies the tensor product of complex vector bundles.
 Let $q$ be the composition of all but the last map and let $f$ be the whole composition.
 Then $q$ is invertible, its inverse being the composition

 where $D$ classifies duality of complex vector bundles.
+Then, we have the following homotopy pullback squares:

-As a consequence, the homotopy fibre of $f$ is again $\CP^n$, but, by construction, the pullback of the tautological bundle of $\BU(n)$ along the inclusion of the homotopy fibre $\CP^n\to \BU(1)\times \BU(n)$ is now the tangent bundle of $\CP^n$.
+where $\CP^n$ is obtained as the homotopy fibre of $f$, the fibre of the right vertical composition is $\Gr_1^{\bC}(T\CP^n)$ and the fibre of the classifying map $\oplus$ is the projective bundle of the tautological bundle $\gamma_n$ over $\BU(n)$.
+Thus, the pullback of the tautological bundle over $\BU(n)$ along the inclusion of the homotopy fibre $\CP^n\to \BU(1)\times \BU(n)$ is now the tangent bundle of $\CP^n$.